Your academic standing is an assessment of your performance in the prior term.

 Standings & Promotions is a Committee of the Faculty that handles exceptions to academic policies.
 Generally these exceptions are due to issues beyond your control.

 In order to petition, you need to have a petitionable problem, generally an issue (i.e. death of relative) not common to other students.
-A typical example of a problem that is not petitionable is - acclimatizing to the university.
+A typical example of a problem that you cannot petition is - acclimatizing to the university.
 Every student in the Faculty undergoes this transition, so it is considered to be "common".
 Secondly, you need proof.

 Proof is a definite must.
 It can include such things as death certificates, medical notes, etc. Your academic advisor will help you identify the kind proof that is required.

 You need to provide a resume of what you have been doing since you left Waterloo along with an Application for Undergraduate Readmission form.
-Once you have the documentation together, please submit them to the Registrar's Office.
+Once you have the documentation together, please submit them to The Centre.

 Your requirement term is the term we use to indicate what academic calendar you are following to complete your degree requirements.
 For example, if you entered first year in fall 2017, you would be completing the degree requirements from the 2017/18 academic calendar.
 Your academic advisor can help you determine your requirement term.